PeterRusznak/hashnode/cknh7evks00cu2ks1a64o58ug.md

   },
 ]
 ```
-Never mind the that we pay by DAI but use "parseEther".
+Never mind that we pay by DAI but use "parseEther".
 It just gives the necessary zeroes after the value which are the same when using DAI or ether.

 Now add the `buy` function which calls the service to `app.component.ts`:
 ```typescript